 While we would love to have you join us weekly for our Shabbat services, we know that there are those who aren’t at that place in their journey.
 You are welcome to attend holiday services without being a regular attender.
-We're seeing many believers who are being drawn to the biblical feasts, seeing the beauty and depth they provide and wanting to partake in more of what God has designed for us.
+Whether you are Jewish and looking to celebrate the holidays with community or a believer who is being drawn to the beauty and depth of the biblical feasts, you are welcome here.

-Our holiday services are always listed on our event calendar, linked above, and are typically the evening beginning each holiday.
+Our holiday services are always listed on our event calendar in the menu above, and are typically the evening beginning each holiday.
 Holiday services are similar in structure to our weekly Shabbat services, though shorter.
 When a holiday is a Shabbat, we begin the service with kiddush.

 Pesach (Passover) is a celebration of redemption and freedom.
 It is celebrated as a remembrance of the freedom HaShem provided for the people of Israel at the Exodus.
 This is usually in the form of a Passover seder - a special meal - with many elements of food and drink that symbolize different aspects of God's redemption.